wp-plugins/wunderground/readme.txt

 <h3>Wunderground is the best weather site.</h3>

-__All your weather are belong to us!__ Wunderground.com has the most accurate and in-depth weather information.
+Wunderground.com has the most accurate and in-depth weather information.
 They're also not evil corporate giants, and are weather geeks, which is nice.

 This plugin uses the Wunderground API to gather its accurate forcasts.